wcygan/ping/documentation/ping-v2/0-README.md

 ### Database Selection

-Initially, ScyllaDB was considered as the primary database but was ultimately replaced with PostgreSQL due to:
+Initially, ScyllaDB was considered as a method to store time-series data but was ultimately replaced with DragonflyDB due to:
 - Complexity of the ScyllaDB Operator in Kubernetes
 - Higher operational overhead
 - More complex deployment and maintenance requirements
-- PostgreSQL offering sufficient performance for our use case

-PostgreSQL provides:
-- Proven reliability
-- Simpler operations
-- Native Kubernetes support via CloudNativePG
-- Familiar SQL interface
-- Rich ecosystem of tools and extensions
+So, instead of being able to depict time series data in a more comprehensive manner, this tradeoff restricted the system to only store total counts & 1-hour sliding window counts, which is totally acceptable since the intent was to demonstrate some time of real-time processing capabilities.